20 Secret Hiding Places

 It doesn’t have to be an old vacuum cleaner.
 Any common household item that has a cavity will work.
 Think old printers, computer towers, children’s toys, etc. (Just be sure family members know about it so your valuables don’t get donated or tossed!)
 For easy access, choose an item that opens instantly, like a vacuum cleaner bag compartment.
 For more security, choose an item with a cover that screws shut.

-Create a hidden compartment by cutting out a stud space opening and covering it with a return air grille.
+Cut out a stud space opening to fit a return air grille.
 Cut off the grille screws and glue just the heads in place.
 Run four drywall screws into the corners of the opening so they fit just inside the rim of the grille.
 Then glue rare earth magnets to the back of the grille so they line up with the screw heads.

 Stick both halves of round hook-and-loop self-adhesive tape to the toe-kick.
 Then push the toe-kick into place.
 The adhesive will stick to the cabinet base and leave half of the hook-and-loop tape in place when you pull it free.
 You can store approximately $2.4 million in gold bullion under two average-size cabinets—provided the floor is strong enough to support it.

 Go online and type in “secret hiding places” and you’ll be amazed by how many brand-name phony containers are available.
 Comet, Coca-Cola, Bush Beans—whatever.
 But you can craft a homemade version too.
 This mayonnaise jar had its interior spray-painted with cream-colored paint for plastic.